Fun Without FODMAPs

 To make these low FODMAP rainbow wraps, simply:

-Make the sauce: In a small bowl, whisk together sunflower seed butter, lime juice, garlic-infused oil, soy sauce, optional red pepper flakes, and ground ginger.
+Make the sauce: In a small bowl, whisk together peanut butter, lime juice, garlic-infused oil, soy sauce, optional red pepper flakes, and ground ginger.

 Prepare the collard leaves.
 First, cut off the thick stalk at the base of each leaf.
 For the remaining stalk in the center of each leaf, take a paring knife and carefully run it down the stalk, cutting parallel to the leaf and shaving the stalk down to about the thickness of the leaf.